galiminus/vastai-sd-cli/README.md

 ## Usage

-Run `vast-sd start` and you'll be greeted with a selection of instances, pick the one you want and wait for initialization and provising.
+Run `vast-sd start` and you'll be greeted with a selection of instances, pick the one you want and wait for initialization and provisioning.

 *Note: killing the process will automatically destroy your instance.
 But you better double check on vast-ai.*